-There had been no transfer of fair value input between level 1 and level 2 for the years ended December 31, 2022 and 2021 that involved assets or liabilities with fair value measured on a recurring basis.
+There had been no transfer of fair value input between level 1 and level 2 for the years ended December 31, 2023 and 2022 that involved assets or liabilities with fair value measured on a recurring basis.

-Transfer of level 3 input for fair value measured on a recurring basis
+Transfer of level 3 input for recurring fair value measurements

-There had been no transfer of level 3 input that involved assets or liabilities with fair value measured on a recurring basis in current period.
+There had been no transfer of level 3 input that involved assets or liabilities with recurring fair value measurement.